Skip to main content

 • story

-• “What an absolutely beautiful game it tells an amazing story just like the last two, it goes over the feeling of loss and pain so well, from death and loss of a loved one to loss of purpose or friendship, and has a beautiful ending where each character has their own revelation and purpose, making it immersive and relatable.”
+• “What an absolutely beautiful game it tells an amazing story just like the last two.
+It goes over the feeling of loss and pain so well, whether that be from actual death and loss of a loved one to loss of purpose, loss of meaning or friendship.
+It moves from all that loss and sadness to a beautiful ending where each character has their own revelation and purpose shown in a satisfying way.
+Plus, most characters are very likable with problems many people can relate to and sympathize with, making it a whole lot more immersive.”

 • “The tone the writing takes is at times preachy and condescending, infodumping instead of letting the information come to you organically, as though you need every definition spoonfed to you just in case you don't understand, rather than allowing you to piece things together on your own as the story wears on.”